griddbnet/v2-docs/docs/tutorial/pyspark.md

 bin/zeppelin-daemon.sh start
 ```

-With Zeppelin started, head over to <http://localhost:8080/> to get
-started.
 In order for PySpark to use the GridDB JDBC driver, it must be
 added to the CLASSPATH.
 Todo this, click on the menu in the top right
 corner, then interpreters.
 From that page, scroll down to "Spark" and
 click "edit".
 Then scroll down to Dependencies and add an Artifact which